 Born in West Virginia on February 15, 1930, Sara Jane Moore was heavily involved with radical leftists in the San Francisco Bay area when she attempted to assassinate President Gerald Ford in 1975.
 Moore was sentenced to life in prison, but was released on parole in 2007.

-Originally named Sara Jane Kahn, Moore grew up in Kanawha County, West Virginia, and was one of seven children born to Ruth and Olaf Kahn.
+Originally named Sara Jane Kahn, Moore grew up in Kanawha County, West Virginia, and was one of five children born to Ruth and Olaf Kahn.
 She was said to be a quiet child who was fond of music.
 At Stonewall Jackson High School, she belonged to the drama club and starred in the school play.

 After high school, Moore went through a series of failed marriages and wound up involved in radical leftist groups in the San Francisco Bay area.
 She worked as a volunteer bookkeeper at People in Need, a $2 million food-distribution program created by Randolph Hearst in an attempt to placate the Symbionese Liberation Army, which had abducted his daughter, Patty Hearst, in February 1974.
 During that time, Moore was also working as a paid informant for the FBI.